moeen/BestoonBot/README.md

 # BestoonBot

-The Original Repo Is Now On Gitlab (`https://gitlab.com/AlirezaieS/BestoonBot`)
+The Original Repo Is Now On Gitlab (`https://gitlab.com/AlirezaieS/BestoonBot`) As I Won't Continue It On Github Anymore :)

 A Telegram Bot For Bestoon Project By Jadi.